theCLDC/defend-dissent/goals.md

 1. Minimize the number of **trusted** platforms, apps, devices, and people.
 In contrast, **trustworthy** entities are essential to community organizing and should be embraced and nurtured!
 But make technological and operational choices that *require* the trust of as few as possible--since each **trusted** entity represents a possible point of compromise.

-1. Use [open source](modern-cryptography.md) apps whenever possible.
+1. Use [open source](modern-cryptography.md#security-is-guaranteed-through-transparency) apps whenever possible.

-1.
+1. Use [end to end encrypted](end-to-end-encryption.md) apps whenever possible.

+1. Ensure devices remain under your physical control (they are not confiscated or physically accessed without your knowledge).

+1. Keep all and device operating systems up to date.